mixlr/mixlr.github.io/_posts/2016-03-11-playlist-shuffing.md

 ![Shuffle control in the Mixlr desktop app](/images/shuffle.png)

-At Mixlr, we wanted to nail the user experience for shuffling, using a high quality (in terms of bias) algorithm/technique.
+At Mixlr, we wanted to nail the user experience for shuffling, using a high quality (in terms of bias) algorithm/t chnique.
 The shuffle feature was well received, and we would like to share our method for both learning and re-use; please read on for the juicy details.